-Order of the Stag - Companion (OSO) Awarded for exceptional service to the Kingdom.
+Order of the Stag - (OSO) A member of this order is styled as a "Stag of the Outlands".
+Awarded for exceptional service to the Kingdom.
 Badge: Vert, two stags combatant sustaining between them a column argent, a bordure engrailed Or.
 This award carries a Grant of Arms.